Director, Eleanor Stellyes Center for Global Studies

 The program engages deeply with South Africa's history of multiculturalism and apartheid, but also focuses on ethnic identities today and how those are reflected on national, regional, local and individual levels.
 Students receive intensive isiXhosa language instruction, focusing on beginning speaking and comprehension skills.
 In addition to isiXhosa, students receive introductory instruction in Afrikaans, a language that emerged historically from the creolization of the population through slavery and immigration of Dutch settlers.
 Students spend four weeks near the end of the semester working on an independent study project, pursuing original research on a selected topic of interest to them.

 You will study isiXhoda and Afrikaans languages.
 A tonal language with clicks, isiXhosa is spoken widely across South Africa.
 You will receive intensive isiXhosa language instruction focusing on beginning speaking and comprehension skills.
 These skills give you the opportunity to meaningfully engage with isiXhosa-speaking communities, and you can practice your new skills during your Langa homestay.
-You will also learn introductory Afrikaans, a langauge that emerged through slavery and immigration of Dutch settlers.
-Afrikaans is spoken as a first langauge by the Afrikaner community and, to a larger extent, by the coloured community.
+You will also learn introductory Afrikaans, a language that emerged through slavery and immigration of Dutch settlers.
+Afrikaans is spoken as a first language by the Afrikaner community and, to a larger extent, by the colored community.

 You will spend four weeks near the end of the semester working on an Independent Study Project (ISP), pursuing original research on a selected topic.
 The ISP is conducted in Cape Town or another approved location appropriate to your subject.
 Sample ISP topic areas:

 Credits: 4.5 for the fall or spring semester

 Learn more about the South Africa: Multiculturalism and Human Rights Program and other SIT programs.

 Select a program